Lowest Mortgage Rate in Canada. Starting from 1.99%

 Only then can you decide what makes the most sense for your unique situation — to stay with your current lender or switch to a new one.

 We have much to say on this subject.
-Here's what you need to consider about your renewal decision, and it's not just your better mortgage rate.
+Here's what you need to consider when making your renewal decision, and it's not just your better mortgage rate.

 Get loud, pay less.